calmass/dpio-namespace/README.md

 dpio-namespace
 ==============

-The object models and classes for namespace information for organizations associated with DigitalPIO.
+Object models and classes for organizational namespace information (DigitalPIO).